antdke/antdke.co/content/posts/2020-03-03---Make-Money-Or-Die.md

 When asked, I'd just say I'm (lower) middle class.
 I never asked my parents.
 I just 'got it' from context clues.

 **For context:**
+My mom immigrated (with me) to the US from Nigeria in 2001 for work.
 We live in the South Bronx.
 My parents argue a lot; mostly over nothing.
 My dad has [high blood pressure](https://www.reuters.com/article/us-health-heart-finances/money-troubles-tied-to-higher-risk-of-heart-disease-for-african-americans-idUSKCN1Q41UV) and diabetes (can't remember which type).
 And according to her doctor, my mom's stress levels are so high, [certain foods](http://sitn.hms.harvard.edu/flash/2013/could-a-hidden-allergy-be-causing-your-migraines/) now give her migraines.
 No more rice or bread.

 Given these context clues, I could tell that we aren't exactly "financially comfortable".